Bukuntu/Bukuntu/README.md

 ## About Me
 🎓 Transitioning diligently into cybersecurity after a Master's degree in Bioscience Engineering

-💼 Experienced data analyst with a keen interest in information security, and regulatory compliance
+💼 Experienced data analyst with a keen interest in data protection, information security, and regulatory compliance

 🔐 Dedicated to making the digital world safer for everyone.